Working with us

 First HourAlways free for all community groups – this will include a call with Samara, Keya or another consultant to discuss your needs, provide any initial advice or answer any questions in the time we have.

 Funded GroupsWe know that being funded can mean different things for different organisations (levels of funding, core funding, future funding, timescales etc.) we will have an open & honest discussion with you about your ability to contribute financially in a reasonable way.
-In some instances, we will ask for a financial contribution depending on the extent of the support needed.
-E.g. supporting you with a full charity registration or bespoke governance models.
-We are open to exploring mutual learning, collaborative projects and open exchanges of information.

 We aim to disrupt/dismantle traditional lawyer client dynamics.
 Therefore, with every project we aim to collaborate and share learnings which contribute to a shared sense of community.